 Art scholarships are available at all standard entry points.
-Applications should be supported by references from an Art teacher and applicants should bring to the scholarship day a portfolio showing work completed both inside and outside of a school environment.
+Applicants should bring a portfolio showing work completed both inside and outside of a school environment to the scholarship day.
 A sketchbook showing off a candidate’s own particular interests would also be advantage.

 As there is equal emphasis on 2D and 3D work, scholarship candidates who have completed interesting 3D work should also bring this along to be assessed.
-If this is not possible, applicants should bring photographs of their work endorsed by their current Headteacher.
+If this is not possible, applicants should bring photographs of their work.

 The Art department at Shiplake College encourages work in all possible media and is primarily concerned with the development of each individual’s artistic sensibility.
 Pupils’ own interests and their own independently produced work are considered equally valuable to prescribed coursework.